function61/eventhorizon/docs/architecture/pusher-wire-protocol.md

 activity.

-The app acks the subscription stream forward as long as none of the mentioned streams' pointer is ahead.
-In this case, that acked offset was `/_sub/example-sub:0:65`, which tells us that the app acked the `Created` meta event, but stopped at the first `SubscriptionActivity` it saw.
+The app acks the subscription stream forward as long as none of the mentioned streams' pointers are ahead.

+In this case, the acked offset was `/_sub/example-sub:0:65`, which tells us that the app acked the `Created` meta event, but stopped at the first `SubscriptionActivity` it saw.
 That means that the app has never touched the `/sampledata` stream.

-To help Pusher, the app fills in `BehindCursors` list, which is a list of all the unique streams the app saw in all `SubscriptionActivity` that it processed, (even if app started acking at the first non-synced cursor).
+To help Pusher, the app fills in `BehindCursors` list, which is a list of all the unique streams the app saw in all `SubscriptionActivity` that it processed, that were behind.
+The app scans all those events it sees, even if the very first event indicates a behind cursor.

-Pusher now starts workers for each streams that are behind for the app, and starts pushing those streams' updates.
+Pusher now starts workers for each streams that are behind for the, and starts pushing those streams' updates.

 Pusher periodically tries to re-push the subscription stream, and when the app has moved forward with the other streams referred to in the subscription stream,